Easy to make chile relleno casserole is as delicious as regular chile relleno but in an easy to make casserole.

 You can also buy canned roasted chilies at the store.
 Try to get the whole chilies, not diced.

 - Peppers - I used fresh roasted poblano peppers.
-You can use any mild pepper or use canned roasted chile peppers
+You can use any mild pepper or canned roasted peppers

 - Cheese - For this recipe, I used Monterey Jack.
 Feel free to use part cheddar and part Jack cheese.
 Pepper Jack cheese would also be delicious and add a little extra spice.